turkufrontend/turkufrontend.github.io/code-of-conduct.md

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues—online and in-person—as well as in all one-on-one communications pertaining to community business.

+## Contact information

+You can reach out to the organizers:

+Juha-Matti Santala, juhis@turkufrontend.fi, @juhis in Slack

+Teemu Mäntyharju, teemu@turkufrontend.fi, @t-mu in Slack

+Matias Kaskimies, matias@turkufrontend.fi, @msjkas in Slack

+---

 ## License and attribution

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license](https://creativecommons.org/licenses/by-sa/4.0/).
 It is based on the [Berlin Code of Conduct](https://berlincodeofconduct.org/).